waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Lessons
 - **Trust Tool Outputs:** My visual interpretation of the map is fallible.
 The pathfinding tool's analysis of the map data is the source of truth.
 If a trusted tool like `find_path` reports 'No path found', I must immediately discard my own hypothesis that a path exists and instead operate under the assumption the tool is correct.
 My first step should be to find the obstacle on the map that proves the tool right, not to debug the tool.
 - **Automation Consistency:** I must consistently use my automation tools (like `select_battle_option`) to improve efficiency and reduce errors, especially when prompted by system critiques.
 Inconsistent use is a failure of strategy.
+For built-in tools, I must use them as designed (e.g., passing 'RUN' as an argument to `select_battle_option`) rather than manually scripting button presses.
 - **Tool Maintenance & Verification:** If a tool produces an incorrect outcome or contradicts system information, I must not assume the problem is external.
 The tool is likely flawed and must be fixed immediately.
 Deferring tool maintenance is a critical failure.
 - **Tool Consistency:** When one tool's logic is updated (like `find_path`), any other tools that use similar logic (`check_unseen_reachability`) must be updated immediately to prevent conflicting results and strategic errors.
 - **Tool Debugging Priority:** When a core tool like a pathfinder fails, debugging it becomes the absolute highest priority, superseding all gameplay goals.
 A systematic approach is required: 1.
 Confirm the tool is the problem, not a misunderstanding of the map (e.g., by testing a path manually).
 2. Add targeted logging to trace execution and understand the algorithm's decision process.
 3. Analyze logs to form a specific hypothesis about the bug before attempting a fix.
 Do not blindly refactor or revert without evidence.